List of Shameless (British TV series) characters: Avril Powell

 Avril Powell is a newcomer to the Chatsworth Estate and appears from Series 8 Episode 1.
 Avril is show to be sexually ambiguous and tries to have sex with husband Jackson (Emmanuel Ighodaro) regularly, most of the time to keep hidden the fact that she is sending daughter Letitia (Kira Martin) to a private school, a secret that would devastate her husband.
 She also has a good friendship with Libby Croker (Pauline McLynn) and Mimi Maguire (Tina Malone), regularly hanging out with them and drinking and smoking with them.
 Avril appeared in 54 episodes in total.

-(Karen Bryson previous appeared in Series 5, Episode 1 of Shameless as a different character who is visiting her husband in hospital whilst Frank is also there.)
+(Karen Bryson previously appeared in Series 5, Episode 1 of Shameless as a different character who is visiting her husband in hospital whilst Frank is also there.)